 The information we hold about you is protected under the Privacy Act 2020.
 We may need to share some information in some circumstances – we will talk to you about this first.

 We may need to speak to others to build an understanding of what happened.
-This could include your wider whānau, your social worker or other Oranga Tamariki staff.
+This could include your wider whānau, your social worker or other Oranga Tamariki kaimahi.
 We will talk to you about this before we make contact with other parties, so that you understand what that means.

-We might want to let your parent, guardian, whānau, social worker, other Oranga Tamariki staff or police know if there could be a risk to your safety, or to the safety of other children.
+We might want to let your parent, guardian, whānau, social worker, other Oranga Tamariki kaimahi or police know if there could be a risk to your safety, or to the safety of other children.
 We will have a conversation with you about this if we would like to do this.

 Our guiding takepū (principles)